 If you have your heart set on hardwood flooring throughout your home, even the bathroom, then engineered hardwood is a great option.

-It is real wood, but because it is made of multiple layers with a veneer top, it can go places that solid hardwood planks cannot.
+It is real wood, but because it is made of multiple layers with a veneer top, it can often go places that solid hardwood planks cannot.

 This type of flooring can also be installed as a floating floor over existing flooring.
 So, it works well for remodeling jobs.